 iCare has recently announced a tender for the procurement of claims management services in the NSW workers compensation scheme.

-Damien Tudehope (NSW’s Finance and Employee Relations Minister) says the tender initiative resulted from wide consultation on a new claims model, including a market study on potential service providers , a government survey and interviews and focus groups with the participation of injured workers, businesses, unions, industry groups, service providers and the community.
+NSW Finance and Employee Relations Minister Damien Tudehope said the tender initiative followed extensive consultation, including a market study, government survey, and focus groups with injured workers, businesses, unions, industry groups, service providers, and the community.

-Mr Tudehope has said that the aim of the tender is to improve the current claims management services in NSW by providing better care for injured workers and better support for employers.
+Mr Tudehope said the tender aims to improve claims management in NSW by delivering better care for injured workers and stronger support for employers, with consultation continuing throughout the process as the new model develops.

 The successful applicants will commence delivering claims management services on January 1, 2023.